Comparisons

 What tsgonest adds on top of Microsoft's typescript-go compiler.

-typescript-go (tsgo) is Microsoft's official Go port of the TypeScript compiler.
-It provides dramatically faster TypeScript compilation — roughly 10x faster than tsc. tsgonest wraps tsgo and extends it with features specifically designed for NestJS backends.
+typescript-go (tsgo) is Microsoft's official Go port of the TypeScript compiler — roughly 10x faster than tsc. tsgonest wraps tsgo and extends it with features designed for NestJS backends.

 What is tsgo?